 The annual asset management fee covers the operating costs of overseeing the portfolios, including sales, financing, accounting, construction and marketing.

-A REIT must distribute most of its earnings to shareholders.
-The Fundrise eREIT is no different and is required to distribute 90% of its earnings to investors, who receive a Form K-1 annually that reports income earned.
+A REIT is required to distribute most of its earnings to shareholders.
+The Fundrise eREIT is no different and is required to distribute 90% of its earnings to investors, who each receive an annual Form K-1 that lists how much income was received.

-A K-1 is typically a tax form that partners who may have an LLC together receive each year.
+A K-1 is a tax form that partners in an LLC receive each year.
 A Fundrise eREIT is a partnership too that issues these forms to investors.

-Dividend payments are taxed at ordinary income tax rates, though it is possible to open an IRA via the Millennium Trust Company to allow dividends grow tax-free.
+Dividend payments are taxed at ordinary income tax rates.
+However, it is possible to open an IRA via the Millennium Trust Company to allow dividends grow tax-free.
 You will be charged a $75 annual fee for the IRA.

 You should be aware that even if you elect to choose the Dividend Reinvestment Program (DRIP) whereby dividends are automatically reinvested to purchase more shares, the taxation remains the same (but it’s worth checking with your tax accountant for your individual situation).

 Fundrise Account Types

-You don’t have to get your fingers dirty by searching endlessly for good property deals, reviewing legal contracts, or paying closing costs.
-The hard work of sourcing private real estate deals is done for you by Fundrise.
+You don’t have to search for property deals, review legal contracts, or pay closing costs.
+The hard work is done by Fundrise.